dotnet/winforms/Documentation/contributing.md

 See [Developer Guide](developer-guide.md) to learn how to develop changes for this repository.

-This project follows the general [.NET Core Contribution Guidelines][corefx-contribution-guidelines].
+This project follows the general [.NET Core Contribution Guidelines][runtime-contribution-guidelines].
 Please read it before submitting PRs.

 The contribution bar from the general contribution guidelines is copied below.